 When we will inspect NHS trusts

-We aim to inspect each trust at least once between June 2017 and spring 2019 in our next phase of regulation, and approximately annually after that.
+We inspected each trust at least once between June 2017 and summer 2019 using our current approach, and approximately annually after that.

 We will take into account the trust’s own assessment of the quality of its core services.
 If the trust tells us that services have improved, we will inspect them wherever we can.